nuprl/MultiPL-T/README.md

 *Not recommended.*

-We strongly recommend not trying to regenerate the MultiPL-T datasets.
-We estimate it takes about 2,000 A100 GPU hours per language, assuming everything goes perfectly.
-Moreover, we don't have estimate of how much CPU time is needed to run tests, but we know it is quite high.
+We strongly recommend not trying to regenerate the MultiPL-T datasets because of the CPU and GPU resources required.
+The code and data from each step:

 1. We filter Python from [The Stack] and generate test cases.
    - [code](https://github.com/nuprl/MultiPL-T/tree/main/source_lang_processing)